SuhailCM/Docs/content/en/VM/Running.md

 ## Rewards

-80% of user fees paid in THIRM
+0.8X of THIRM burned by user are minter to the node runner thats the first one to process it.

 ## Penelties